csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitlive.md

 `semsttsubmitlive` accumulates an a-rate mono signal across control blocks and submits speech windows to the background worker created by [semsttload](semsttload.md).

-`maxdur` is a **preferred** window length, not a hard periodic cut.
-After `maxdur`, the backend analyzes the buffer with a lightweight energy gate:
+The backend analyzes the buffer with a lightweight energy gate:

 * silent windows are dropped;
 * windows with too little detected speech are held and merged with following audio when